waylad/evmos-zombax/src/generator/README.md

 # Cars Generator

-The ZombieSmash car image and metadata generator from multiple parts, and IPFS uploader.
+The Zombax car image and metadata generator from multiple parts, and IPFS uploader.

 ## Usage